SCOPE OF THIS CHAPTER

 Any decision to share information should be on a 'need to know' basis and recorded.

-If the child refuses to allow appropriate information to be shared, then he or she needs to be made aware that this could affect the decision to allow the child to stay away from home.
+If the child refuses to allow appropriate information to be shared, then he or she needs to be made aware that this could affect the decision to allow the stay away from home.

-If satisfied that it is appropriate to allow the child’s stay away, a decision to allow it to go ahead may be made.
-If not, it may not be allowed.
+If satisfied that it is appropriate to allow the child's stay away, a decision to allow it to go ahead may be made.

 The decision and the arrangements agreed should be recorded in full in the child's Daily Record where the child is placed in foster care.